 So users are recommending to install older Nvidia drivers and check if that solves the problem.

 You can uninstall your drivers right from Device Manager, as shown in the first solution.
 Once again, the safes way is to remove them using IObit Uninstaller, as suggested in a previous step.

 Then, you can go to your manufacturer’s website and download drivers that are a couple of months old.

 Once you install older drivers, check if the problem is resolved.
 You might have to repeat this solution a couple of times before you find the older version that works for you.

-In addition to reinstalling the game, it’s also important that you install the latest patches for the game and check if that solves the issue.
+In addition, ait’s also important that you install the latest patches for the game and check if that solves the issue.